g-leech/argmin-gravitas/_posts/2024-01-25-ghibli-heron.markdown

     <!--  -->
     <li class="footnote" id="fn:3">
         I'm ignoring three other readings: as straight autobiography (Hayao evacuating from Tokyo during the war, a mother in hospital, being a misfit); as psychodrama of young grief; and as religious allegory, misotheism.<br><br>
-        Of course, the meme "the film is about telling Goro to stop making movies" is also a psychodrama, and worse, gossip.
+        The meme "the film is about telling Goro to stop making movies" is also a psychodrama, and worse, gossip.
 This is one reason I prefer Mahito-as-counterfactual-Hayao.
     </li>
     <!-- -->
     <li class="footnote" id="fn:4">